There’s no better way to learn about a place, a culture and the people who live there than through food.

 Where?
 Legion Memorial Field, 8 Foran Street, Eganville

 When?
-Fridays from mid-June to early October.
+Fridays from mid-June to Thanksgiving.
 2pm – 6 pm

 Eganville is one of the Valley’s best kept secrets.
 Carved into a deep limestone valley at the Fifth Chute of the Bonnechere River, there are plenty of opportunities to explore historical museums, galleries and walking trails.
 Relax by the river-front or take in a tour of the Bonnechere Caves to discover stalactites and fossils in limestone caves.